Measuring gas fluxes in a flask system

 9. Connect the air tubing quick-connect fittings to the flasks and the chamber connection panel.

-Connect thermistors
+Connecting thermistors

 Thermistor channels and flask port numbers do not have to match.
 However, the thermistor and flask must be connected to the same instrument (i.e., LI-8250 Multiplexer or 8250-01 Extension Manifold).